mariadb-corporation/MaxScale/Documentation/monitors/MySQL-Monitor.md

 ## Overview

 The MySQL Monitor is a monitoring module for MaxScale that monitors a Master-Slave replication cluster.
-It assigns master and slave roles inside MaxScale according to the acutal replication tree in the cluster.
+It assigns master and slave roles inside MaxScale according to the actual replication tree in the cluster.

 ## Configuration